Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

 \subsection{Convolutional Neural Network Based Models}

-Deep CNNs are broadly examined for effectiveness on both Computer Vision (CV) and natural language processing (NLP) tasks \cite{ismail2019deep}.
-A CNN model consists of several convolutional and pooling layers for feature extraction.
-The conventional convolutional layers use two-dimension filters (kernels) and active functions to process image features.
-Whilst, in the stock prediction domain, the CNNs are adopted to process the stock data time series, which are one-dimension features.
-Due to the differences in the data shape, CNNs for time series utilize a one-dimension filter.
-The filter slides over the time series with a stride depending on the data granularity.
+CNNs have been widely studied for their effectiveness in both computer vision (CV) and natural language processing (NLP) tasks \cite{ismail2019deep}.
+A CNN model is composed of several convolutional and pooling layers that are used for feature extraction.
+The traditional convolutional layers use two-dimensional filters (kernels) and activation functions to process image features.
+However, in the stock prediction domain, CNNs are used to process time series data, which are one-dimensional features.
+To accommodate for this difference in data shape, CNNs for time series utilize a one-dimensional filter that slides over the time series with a stride determined by the data granularity.

-In the common view, the CNNs take advantage of significant feature capturing of the convolution layer, thus performing well in obtaining obvious stock fluctuation \citep{selvin2017stock}.
-Ding et al. \cite{ding2015deep} further improved the event embedding method \cite{ding2014using} and introduced a CNN for training over the input history event embedding where the pooling layer performs well on extracting the representative event history features.
-One Universal CNN-based predictor (U-CNN pred) \cite{hoseinzade2019u} is trained through a layer-wise approach where the subCNNs layers are pre-trained sequentially until the proposed model structure is completed.
-This model obtained reasonable results and was proved effective due to the shallow model structure having less weight to be learned, thus less likely to reach overfitting.
+It is commonly believed that CNNs excel at capturing important features through the use of convolution layers, making them effective at predicting stock fluctuations.
+Selvin et al. \cite{selvin2017stock} supported this view.
+Additionally, Ding et al. \cite{ding2015deep} improved upon the event embedding method \cite{ding2014using} by incorporating a CNN for training on input history event embeddings, with the pooling layer effectively extracting representative event history features.
+The Universal CNN-based predictor (U-CNN pred) \cite{hoseinzade2019u} was trained using a layer-wise approach, where the subCNNs layers were pre-trained sequentially until the proposed model structure was completed.
+This model showed reasonable results and was proven effective due to its shallow structure, which reduced the risk of overfitting as there were less weights to be learned.